shivammehta25/OverFlow/docs/index.md

 ## Faster finetuning to different voices

-We finetuned our model with RyanSpeech's 100k checkpoint with different datasets.
-The model adapted the speaker style and accent-specific pronunciations within 5000 updates.
-This shows that finetuning with low-resource datasets is a nice way to finetune the model for different speakers.
+We finetuned our model from the RyanSpeech 100k checkpoint on several English datasets.
+The model adapted to the speaker style and accent-specific pronunciations within 5000 updates.
+This shows that finetuning on low-resource datasets is an effective way to adapt the model to different voices.

 <table class="tg">